-The Australian Media and Information Literacy Alliance
+The Australian Media Literacy Alliance

 Media literacy has never been more important for citizens to survive and thrive.

 The Australian Media Literacy Alliance, a newly created, independent structure, seeks to support a national, expert network of organisations at the forefront of media literacy education and advocacy at all levels.
 The Alliance brings together key public institutions to tackle the challenges of media literacy education as a national priority.